cicsdev/cics-java-liberty-jdbc/README.md

 ### To configure CICS
 1. Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)
-1. Add the following properties to the JVM profile:
+1. Add the following properties to the JVM profile to automatically configure the CICS default DataSource:
  ```
 -Dcom.ibm.cics.jvmserver.wlp.autoconfigure=true
 -Dcom.ibm.cics.jvmserver.wlp.jdbc.driver.location=/usr/lpp/db2v12/jdbc
 ```
-where  ```/usr/lpp/db2v12/jdbc``` is the location of your JDBC drivers
+where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC driver

 ### To deploy the sample into a CICS region
 1. Change the name of the JVMSERVER in the .warbundle file from DFHWLP to the name of the JVMSERVER resource defined in CICS.